-Because of post-operative mood changes and the influence of medications, it is wise to avoid farreaching decisions about changes in lifestyle such as retirement, change of job and so on, until convalescence is well advanced.
+Because of post-operative mood changes and the influence of medications, it is wise to avoid far reaching decisions about changes in lifestyle such as retirement, change of job and so on, until convalescence is well advanced.

-Often you will find that your thought

-processes are a bit muddled for a while.
-Your concentration span may be very short and your ability to do simple mental problems such as adding up columns of figures may also suffer.
-These problems pass gradually after a few months.
+Often you will find that your thought processes are a bit muddled for a while.
+Your concentration span may be very short and your ability to do simple mental problems such as adding up columns of figures, etc. may also suffer.
+These problems gradually pass after a few months.

-5. Visual changes
+5. Visual Changes

-Blurred vision may occur while in hospital and is quite common.
-It should improve over a few weeks.
-Do not organise a new glasses prescription for at least two months.
+Blurring of the vision may occur while in hospital and is quite common.
+It should improve in a few weeks.
+Do not have new spectacles prescribed for at least two months.